pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 Every time a change occurs on the table "prices", the closure you passed will be called (in this case to refresh the UI).

+> This would be a great segue into a demo/example that drives e.g. react

 Done!
 You just implemented your first reactive system!
 Congrats!